 During the Stand-By-Agreement SBA 2013, the fuel price adjustment was a structural benchmark, but since the second Extended Fund Facility EFF 2016 review, it became a prior action and continued until the end of the EFF program.
-As a result, fuel prices in Tunisia successively increased 24 percent since reaching the agreement with IMF on the loan in 2016.
-Furthermore, before approving the RFI 2020, Tunisia agreed to implement a monthly automatic price adjustment mechanism for fuels.
+As a result, fuel prices in Tunisia successively increased 24

-There is high chance that the increase of fuel prices is a prior action for the new loan agreement.
+There is high chance that the increase of fuel prices is a prior action for the to know?
+See Box 2